-These one-house-at-a-time sewage treatment systems—used by one in five U.S. households and nearly half of all houses in the South—clean up wastewater just as well as city municipal systems.
+These one-house-at-a-time sewage, or individual, treatment systems — used by more than one in five U.S. households — clean up wastewater just as well as city municipal systems.
 Septic systems are just better options for sparsely populated rural and spread-out suburban areas, where running sewer lines would be cost-prohibitive.

-The typical life expectancy of a septic system is 25 to 30 years.
+The typical life expectancy of a septic system is 15 to 40 years, according to the U.S. Environmental Protection Agency.

 If time has blurred the details, dig out those papers and read up.
 Your local health department or state environmental agency might also have backup records.
 If that fails, a plumber can help figure out what you have.